mogest/simple_google_auth/README.md

 Step 1: Make yourself a project at https://cloud.google.com/console, if you haven't already.

 Step 2: In that project, go to the "APIs & auth" tab, then the "Credentials" tab.
 Create a new client ID of application type "Web application".
 Set the Authorized Redirect URI to
-`http://yoursite.com/google-callback`.
+`https://yoursite.com/google-callback`.
 You might want to put in `http://localhost:3000/google-callback` so you can test locally too.

-Step 3: Add simple_google_auth to your Gemfile
+Step 3: Add simple_google_auth to your Gemfile and run bundle

     gem 'simple_google_auth'

-Step 4: In your application.rb, put down some code inside the Application class:
+Step 4: Add the following code to your application.rb and tweak it with your site's values

     SimpleGoogleAuth.configure do |config|
       config.client_id = "the client ID as supplied by Google in step 2"